The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 How do you know when the bleeding is significant enough to warrant an ER visit and when it's just something you can manage selectively?

-Sure, so it's one thing if you're at home and you get cut and you've held pressure on the cut for about five to ten minutes and the bleeding stops, fine, then you don't have to waste that time on a trip to the emergency room.
+So it's one thing if you're at home and you get cut and you've held pressure on the cut for about five to ten minutes and the bleeding stops, fine, then you don't have to waste that time on a trip to the emergency room.

-And if it's gushing, I will hope that the emergency room you go to, they'll see you right away.
+And if it's gushing, well, I will hope that the emergency room you go to, they'll see you right away.

-Yeah, hold pressure in the meantime.
+Okay, hold pressure in the meantime.

 Extreme vomiting is defined as two to three times in an hour.